Father Robert Happer, ThDip ACTh, Dip Min ACTh and BTh ACTh (Ridley)

 He was ordained a priest in 1977 in the Franciscan Order.

 He served in Papua New Guinea as a missionary – in the West Sepik; as lecturer in Biblical Studies at the Newton Theological College and then as Principal of the College; as Bishop of the New Guinea Islands and then Bishop of Port Moresby.

 Bishop Michael has served in parishes in Cooktown, Camperdown, Creswick and as Dean of Thursday Island.

 Bishop Michael was married to the late Bennita Hough, a nurse, mother of his three grown children.
 He lives in Linton, west of Ballarat in Victoria.

 He served as a volunteer firefighter with the CFA.

 His interests are biblical languages, studying the Church’s use of the Bible, reading the story of the growth and development of the Bible, communicating the Bible to lay people and developing Christian resources for remote and rural communities and opening the Bible up and making it accessible for those who are searching for what it has to offer.

-Jen is married to Steve and they have two children, Imogene and Ethan.
+Jen holds a Lay Minister’s License from the Archbishop of Sydney.
+Her great joy is sharing the Word of God.
+She is married to Steve and they have two adult children, Imogene and Ethan.